Ready or not, both you and your church are online more than ever before.

 - Abusive.
 They lash out against the speaker or other participants in rude or obnoxious ways.

 - Anonymous or Fake.
 Trolls and haters rarely use their real names and have fake account pics.

 - Single Issue.
 The issue tends to be them or what they’re against.

 - Closed.
 People who do something foolish often respond to correction.
 Trolls and haters don’t.
 They’ll keep going until you shut them down.

 - Persistent.
 Even after you shut them down, some will come back under new, fake accounts.

 - Vain.
 It is all about them.
 There is no other message or messenger other than what they’re communicating.
-(Note, usually people who start with ‘In my humble opinion” aren’t).
+(Note, usually people who start a comment with ‘In my humble opinion” aren’t humble at all).

 I wish we live in a world where none of this happened, but it does.
 And you have to be ready for it.

 What you focus on expands.
 The more you feed the trolls, the more often they return.
 The more you amplify the voice of the wise, the more the good people show up.

 So, when I see someone like this on one of my posts, I’ll usually just delete their comment first, and if they are kind after that, I won’t ban them.